 Davis was thriving as a senior consultant in Deloitte’s strategy and operations unit when he started thinking about earning an MBA.
 Fearing he might not stop work to further his education and recognizing others with an MBA had a certain level of skills and confidence he wanted to develop, Davis started researching business schools.

 When Davis arrived on campus the “engaged-student” persona began to shine.
-He’s a Consortium and Venture Capital Investment Competition fellow and a Kenan Scholar.
-He is a member of the MBA Student Association’s board of cirectors, Entrepreneurship and Venture Capital Club and the Alliance of Minority Business Students.
+He was a Consortium and Venture Capital Investment Competition fellow and a Kenan Scholar.
+He was a member of the MBA Student Association’s board of directors, Entrepreneurship and Venture Capital Club and the Alliance of Minority Business Students.

-He is chair of the student committee for the Dean’s Fellows Program, which engages with senior leaders in the full-time MBA Program and across UNC Kenan-Flagler.
+He chaired the student committee for the Dean’s Fellows Program, which engages with senior leaders in the full-time MBA Program and across UNC Kenan-Flagler.
 Dean’s Fellows collaborate with faculty and staff on projects that address topics of high importance to the dean, and participate in high-impact activities that expand their professional skills and network.

-As vice president of allyship for the Carolina Women in Business (CWIB), he and his team have worked to educate male peers on what it means to be an ally and develop programming that brings awareness to women’s issues and concerns.
+As vice president of allyship for the Carolina Women in Business (CWIB), he and his team educated male peers on what it means to be an ally and develop programming that brings awareness to women’s issues and concerns.

-The Allies group has been reinvigorated this year and has been a focus area for CWIB President Harmonie Jacobson.
-In addition to hosting events, they send out a newsletter about relevant topics for allies to consider in creating an inclusive environment.
-For example, they’ve addressed “office housework” – logistical and administrative tasks such as grabbing lunch or setting up the team’s meeting calendar.
+The Allies group was reinvigorated and was a focus area for CWIB President Harmonie Jacobson (MBA ’20).
+In addition to hosting events, they sent out a newsletter about relevant topics for allies to consider in creating an inclusive environment.
+For example, they addressed “office housework” – logistical and administrative tasks such as grabbing lunch or setting up the team’s meeting calendar.
 Often, these assignments go to women.